ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents

-We analyze the efficiency of each end-to-end agent by examining its two core modules: retrieval and reasoning, aiming to maximize accuracy while minimizing latency and output tokens.
-This analysis, framed by the concept of the Pareto Frontier, reveals completely different efficiency landscapes within these critical stages of the \task process, as shown in Figure~\ref{fig:efficiency_comparison}.
+\textit{We analyze the efficiency of end-to-end agent by examining two core modules: retrieval and reasoning, aiming to maximize accuracy while minimizing latency, output tokens and cost (Appendix~\ref{Comparison of Average and Total Costs per Model}).} The Pareto Frontier analysis reveals completely different efficiency landscapes within these critical stages of the \task process, as shown in Figure~\ref{fig:efficiency_comparison}.